 Conclusions

 This study adds to the emerging work on attachment in PWID, providing further support for the use of the AAP as a reliable measure of internal working models in this population.
 Our attempt to differentiate groups did not yield significant differences, possibly due to sample size and flaws in our method of group classification.
 We suggest that the decision to refer a person with ID to psychological services may well be arbitrary and linked to issues, such as exposure to people who could make referrals, and beliefs that the system around a person holds about the suitability of psychological therapy for PWID.
 Future studies should consider differentiating based on other measures, such as clinical symptom severity.
-Our findings may also be a product of an inherently higher risk for PWID of developing insecure and unresolved internal working models of attachment.
-We hypothesise that developmental delays in infancy can disadvantage the development of socio-emotional reciprocity, and interact with a greater risk of adverse experiences such as abuse and trauma.
+Our findings may also be a product of an inherently higher risk for PWID of developing insecure and unresolved internal working models of attachment, regardless of clinical status.
+We hypothesise that a multi-layered process may underlie the development of attachment for PWID, whereby developmental delays in infancy can disadvantage the development of socio-emotional reciprocity, and interact with a greater risk of adverse experiences such as abuse and trauma.
 This requires further study with larger samples, and possibly multi-generational assessment.

 References